-Care co-ordinators must meet face to face with ward staff and the consultant psychiatrist to develop and agree the discharge plan, taking into account the needs of the service user and their family/carer's wishes.
-It is the responsibility of the care co-ordinator to oversee all arrangements for discharge.
+- 24.1 Care co-ordinators must meet face to face with ward staff and the consultant psychiatrist to develop and agree the discharge plan, taking into account the needs of the service user and their family/carer's wishes.
+It is the responsibility of the care co-ordinator (in conjunction with the ward and others involved in the care package) to oversee all arrangements for discharge. - 24.2 Discharge ward meeting/CPA review Ward staff on the inpatient unit must communicate with care co-ordinators in the community to alert them of discharge from the ward. - 24.3 Discharge care plan/Revised CPA care plan On discharge from the inpatient unit, all service users must have a current and coherent discharge care plan that includes any changes in need or circumstances that were not considered or included in their previous care plans.
+The discharge care plan must include details of follow up.

-Discharge plan

-On discharge from the inpatient unit, all service users must have a current and coherent discharge plan that includes any changes in need or circumstances that were not considered or included in their previous care plans.
-The discharge plan must include details of follow up.
+25. Follow up Post Discharge

-Follow up (Should S117 apply please see Section 5.1 & Appendix 7)
+(When S117 applies please see section 35 & Appendix 7)

-- For service users who have been at high risk of suicide during the period of admission, follow up must be within 48 hours of discharge (please see below for further details).
-Follow up for high risk service users must be face to face. - For service users discharged on enhanced CPA, follow up must be within 3 working days of discharge. - For service users discharged on standard CPA, follow up must be within 7 working days of discharge. - For service users on enhanced CPA who are being followed up in the outpatient clinic only, a follow up call must be made and recorded on CareBase by the ward manager or delegated member of staff within 3 working days of discharge. - Follow up for service users who are not deemed to be at high risk may be face to face contact or telephone contact.
-Follow up MUST be recorded electronically on CareBase.
+- 25.1 For service users who have been at high risk of suicide during the period of admission, a face to face follow up must be within 48 hours of discharge (please see below for further details). - 25.2 For all other service users discharged from the inpatient unit, a face to face follow up must be made within 7 days of discharge. - 25.3 Follow up must be recorded electronically on the IT clinical record (CareBase). - In addition to the above face to face follow up, a follow up telephone call must be made within 48 hours of discharge by the ward manager or by a delegated clinical member of staff to all services users discharged.
+This call MUST be recorded electronically on the IT clinical record (CareBase).